DhruviThakkar210/DhruviThakkar210/README.md

-- 🔭 I’m currently working on ML
+- 🔭 I’m currently working as a Devrel Intern at Keploy
-- 🌱 I’m currently exploring
 - 📫 How to reach me: thakkardhruvi210@gmail.com
 - 😄 Pronouns: SHE/HER